rajwebhost/uddoktapay-raw-php/README.md

 We have added Sandbox API KEY & Sandbox URL in this example file.

+NOTE:
+API V1 => All response will send into webhook url with REST API CALL.
+API V2 => All response will send into success url with POST Method.

 # API V1

 ## Step 1: Create Charge API v1